Emmotes/ic_spoilers/docs/stoki.md

 # Stoki

-Born Stami Gackle, she fled her home after a terrible accident at a young age and joined a monastery of the Even-Handed to study ki.
-An adept monk and extremely capable adventurer, her thoughtful approach to problems has earned her a reputation as an uncommonly stoic Rock Gnome.
+Stami Gackle was a fun-loving and reckless youth, but she fled her home when this carefree nature invited tragic loss into her life.
+She found shelter in Waterdeep with the monks of the Order of the Even-Handed, who gave her a new name and trained her in their ways.
+Now a capable adventurer, Stoki approaches problems with intense focus and careful consideration, having earned a reputation for being uncommonly stoic.
+However, Stoki's patient demeanor belies a warrior's ferocity, as she unleashes a rapid flurry of masterful blows to any foe who refuses to back down.

 # Changes